honestws/NSS/README.md

 # Overview
-NS is a platform for machine learning and other computations on decentralized data.
-NSS has been developed to facilitate experimentation with
-Federated Learning (FL), a subspace learning approach to machine learning where a shared global model is trained across many participating clients that keep their training data locally.
+NS is a platform for data management and training on the remote server, in which the AI model was updated in the null space to cast a suitable descent direction to learn a machine, the spanned null space could include infinite solutions and all optimizers we usually used are the particular solution in the null space.

 ## Usage
 ### - Run backend services